 Data Refresh and Load

 On the free version of Power BI, it can only consume 10,000 data rows per hour and data refreshes happen on a daily basis.
 For the Pro license, it can consume 1 million data rows per hour and data refreshes happen at every hour, giving you the most updated data points despite all the changes users have made throughout the day.

-Naturally, the transition between the Excel platform to Power BI is evident as the Microsoft ecosystem and syntax are similar and familiar to finance users.
+Naturally, the transition between the Excel platform to Power BI is obvious as the Microsoft ecosystem and syntax are similar and familiar to finance users.
 Power BI is a user-friendly and intuitive platform.
 However, as new features and updates are frequently released, it is critical for your business users to remain up-to-date with their Power BI skills and knowledge.

 As businesses grow, so do your departments and business functions.
 Most organizations are eager to implement and utilize all the available features the FP&A system offers, however, the challenge is your business users’ limited technical knowledge and training of best practices when it comes to using and sustaining the system.
 Ensure your new and existing staff are continuously upskilling in their skillsets with Power User training sessions.
-Even a 2-hour training session may help FP&A teams get things up to speed.

 The best training sessions will provide your team with:

 - How to maintain finance processes for workflow efficiency

 - Securely perform data loads

 Find an expert and knowledgeable team in finance planning and software implementation to create personalized training sessions that will better equip your admin and end-users.